 While the case is pending, obviously you want to get an attorney who can look out for these issues to be ready to defend you not just in the court but with the peripheral issues that can sometimes come along with the sex crime case in LA County.

-Is A No-Contact Order Automatically Placed In A Sex Crime Case In LA County?
+Is A No-Contact Order Automatically Placed In A Sex Crime Case?

-Are People Generally Aware That They Are Being Investigated For A Sex Crime?
+Are People Generally Aware They Are Being Investigated For A Sex Crime?